aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/prepare-lambda-hook/index.md

 ---

 ### **Introduction**
-TODO: Need to Reword and focus should be on prep work Queston : The user or role that creates the Hook must have sufficient permissions to activate Hooks???
+Queston : The user or role that creates the Hook must have sufficient permissions to activate Hooks??? update Workshop Studio persmission model contentspec.yaml.

 Before you create a **Lambda Hook** for validating **DynamoDB configurations**, we need to complete the following steps to create an execution role with IAM permissions and a trust policy to allow CloudFormation to invoke a Lambda Hook.